shariq1989/cookbook/content/recipe/Ivorian_Stew.md

 * Pepper, to taste
 * ½ tsp Cayenne Pepper
 * 1 tsp Turmeric

 #### DIRECTIONS

 1. In a small bowl, mix together the ingredients for the Kedjenou Spice Mix.
 Use 2 tbsp to cover the chicken or lamb.
 2. Heat oil in Instant Pot on saute mode.
-Add the lamb or chicken and saute for 4 min., moving around so all sides are seared.
+Add the lamb or chicken and saute for 4 minutes, moving around so all sides are seared.
 3. Add in the tomatoes, onion, garlic, and other vegetables, and 1-2 tbsp of Kedjenou Spice Mix (leftover spice mix can last for 3 months if stored in a seeled mason jar).
 4. Add ½ CUP water.
-5. Close the Instant Pot and cook on high pressure for 50 min. with a natural release.
+5. Close the Instant Pot and cook on high pressure for 50 minutes with a natural release.
 6. Serve with rice or eat as a stew.